 Travel Recommendations During the Coronavirus Pandemic

 Travel increases your chances of getting and spreading COVID-19.
-We don’t know if one type of travel is safer than others; however, airports, bus stations, train stations, and rest stops are all places travelers can be exposed to the virus in the air and on surfaces.
+Airports, bus stations and train stations, and rest stops are all places travelers can be exposed to the virus.
 These are also places where it can be hard to social distance (keep 6 feet apart from other people).

 Before travelling internationally, please go to the U.S. Department of State COVID-19 traveler information page.
 This page includes information on the risk of travel due to COVID-19 and travel recommendations to those countries.
 It also includes requirements for COVID testing when returning to the United States, and where to find COVID testing.

 CONSIDER THE FOLLOWING RISKS FOR GETTING OR SPREADING COVID-19, DEPENDING ON HOW YOU TRAVEL: